gabeart10/powergit/README.md

 **Q: Did you know there is another `powergit` project?**

 A: Yes, and I imagine there are a lot of them.
 They suck---especially the one about powershell.
-Who the fuck still uses powershell anymore?
-(And don't say, "Who the fuck still uses Perl anymore?"
-Smart ass. ;P)
+Does anyone still use powershell anymore? ;P

 **Q: Aren't you afraid a command like 'save' will conflict?**